 John Bolton, CCE, is the director of cremation gardens and special projects for Matthews International in Johnson City, Tennessee.
 He is a longtime member of the ICCFA Sales & Marketing Committee and was chairman of the committee for five years.

 Creating WOW Experiences

 There are so many ways to provide exemplary customer service.
 And when a WOW level of service is provided, it fosters an incredible preneed opportunity through the enduring relationship that is created.
 Are you making the most of the opportunities to wow your customers?

-Service Corporation International’s sales trainer Dan Kientzel will help you develop a plan that will help your sales counselors, managers, your frontline personnel and funeral directors/cemeterians deliver a wow factor to every family that they and you encounter.
+Service Corporation International’s sales trainer Dan Kientzel will help you develop a plan that will help your sales counselors, managers, frontline personnel and funeral directors/cemeterians deliver a wow factor to every family that they and you encounter.

 He’ll walk with you through the initial call, to the moment you meet the family, through the arrangement process and the services, all the way to aftercare and pinpoint numerous touches you may add to your routine that will yield increased customer satisfaction and revenue.
 Kientzel’s presentation will include tips on how to create WOW service throughout the preneed process as well.